TaSeeMba/minikube-loadbalancing/ReadMe.md

 python code/app.py
 ```

-Navigate to a web browser and enter `http://localhost:8080/hello` .
-You should see a hello world json returned.
+Navigate to a web browser and enter `http://localhost:8080/hello` or `http://localhost:8080/square?number=3`.
+You should see output results returned.

 ## Packaging and running the python app in Docker